Compliance Certifications

 Certified Regulatory Compliance Manager (CRCM)

-NAFCU Certified Compliance Officer (NCCO)
+Certified Credit Union Compliance Officer (CUCO)

-The CCP certification from the International Academy of Business & Financial Management (IABFM) is geared toward corporate officers who are responsible for compliance within their organizations.
+The Certified Compliance Professional (CCP) certification from the International Academy of Business & Financial Management (IABFM) is intended for corporate officers responsible for compliance within their organizations.
 It is one of many certifications offered by this professional organization.
 The IABFM also issues the Advanced Certified Compliance Professional (ACCP) certification.
-As the name indicates, it is a more advanced certification and those seeking it may expect to dive into complex case studies.
+As the name indicates, it is a more advanced certification, and those seeking it may expect to dive into complex case studies.
 There are two program formats for the CCP certification—one for companies and one for banks and financial institutions.

 Compliance Certifications in Banking, IT, and Privacy